Skip to main content

 Moving from Training Teams and Training Advisers to Volunteering Development Teams

-How your training records migrated to the digital tool
+How your training records migrated to My Learning

-All recorded Wood Badges and validated adult training modules needed in our new learning model have migrated across to the new digital tool.
-Any training modules not validated on Compass will not have migrated to the new digital tool.
+All recorded Wood Badges and validated adult training modules have migrated across to My Learning.
+Any training modules not validated on Compass haven't migrated.

-The previous training modules were mapped across to credit certain parts of the new Growing Roots learning.
-Please note that where multiple current modules are listed these must all be completed to credit the corresponding Growing Roots learning.
+The previous training modules were mapped across to credit certain parts of the new Growing Roots learning, and you see these new skills on your profile.
+Please note that where multiple current modules are listed, these must all be completed to credit the corresponding Growing Roots learning.

 The learning every member needs